PatWie/tensorflow-cmake/README.md

 output = tf.identity(tf.layers.dense(x, 1), name='output')
 ```

-Therefore, just save the model like you normally do, e.g.,
+Therefore, just save the model like you normally do.
+This is done in

 ```console
 user@host $ python example.py